Jonathan-Goldstein/Booksology/README.md

 # Overview - Project 2:
 Welcome to Project 2!
-This is yet another important milestone in your full-stack journey: designing and building your first full-stack web application.
+This is yet another important milestone in your full-stack journey: designing and building your second group full-stack web application.
 You and your team will design and build an app using the MVC paradigm, create your own server-side API, add user authentication, and connect to a database.

 # Task:

-For our second project we were tasked with working in groups to create a custom webpage using full-stack applications, git branching workflow agile software developmen and collaborative development.
+For our second project we were tasked with working in groups to create a custom webpage using full-stack applications, git branching workflow, agile software development, and collaborative development.

 # Learning Objectives: